 In 2016, the event was again led by Dr Geia and co-hosted by Associate Professor Bronwyn Carlson and Dr Tanja Dreher at the University of Wollongong.
 It was moderated by Dr Geia, Dr Carlson and Summer May Finlay.
 On this occasion, it was held in conjunction with a day-long program of workshops at the University of Wollongong, on Indigenous health and social media advocacy.

-In 2017, #IHMayDay17 is co-hosted by the University of Canberra, in conjunction with Croakey.
-At the University of Canberra, #IHMayDay17 is supported by: Professor Peter Radoll, Dean of Aboriginal and Torres Strait Islander Leadership and Strategy; the University of Canberra Collaborative Indigenous Research Initiative (UC CIRI); the Faculty of Arts and Design; and the Faculty of Health.
-It is also supported by Dr Holly Northam, Associate Professor Kerry McCallum, Ms Tamara Posch, Ms Felicity Corben, and Dr Glen Fuller.
+In 2017, #IHMayDay17 was co-hosted by the University of Canberra, in conjunction with Croakey.
+At the University of Canberra, #IHMayDay17 was supported by: Professor Peter Radoll, Dean of Aboriginal and Torres Strait Islander Leadership and Strategy; the University of Canberra Collaborative Indigenous Research Initiative (UC CIRI); the Faculty of Arts and Design; and the Faculty of Health.
+It was also supported by Dr Holly Northam, Associate Professor Kerry McCallum, Ms Tamara Posch, Ms Felicity Corben, and Dr Glen Fuller.

 #IHMayDay is primarily an example of cross-disciplinary practice and was not developed as a research project.
 However, as part of reflexive practice, it has resulted in some conference presentations and publications.

 In 2015, Dr Lynore Geia presented to the 13th National Rural Health Conference in Darwin about #IHMayDay14, examining its processes and outcomes through a decolonising lens.

 Read the paper here: #IHMayDay: Showcasing Indigenous knowledge and innovation.

 In 2015, Dr Lynore Geia and Melissa Sweet presented to the Creating Futures conference in Cairns: Creative cyber-connections and counter-narratives.